Office for Food and Nutrition Programs

 Example: When documenting an address in Quincy as area eligible or Tier 1, use current school boundary information to identify if it is in the attendance area of "North Quincy High" or "Quincy High".

-City of Boston: ESE has determined any address in Boston as area eligible due to Boston Public School's method of assigning neighborhood schools and the number of eligible schools city wide.
-Use the selection "East Boston High" in the attached list to qualify an address within the city of Boston as an area eligible CACFP At-Risk site, SFSP site or a FDC provider as eligible for Tier 1 status.
+City of Boston: DESE has determined any address in Boston as area eligible due to Boston Public School's method of assigning neighborhood schools and the number of eligible schools city wide.
+Use the selection "East Boston High" in the attached list to qualify an address within the city of Boston as an area eligible CACFP At-Risk site, SFSP open site, SFSP closed enrolled site by CEP eligibility, or an FDC provider as eligible for Tier 1 status.

-Retaining Documentation: On this list, circle with a pen the school that qualifies an address as area eligible or Tier 1.
+Retaining Documentation: On this list, identify the school that qualifies an address as area eligible or Tier 1.
 Retain a copy of the pertinent page from this list along with any additional information you used to document the attendance area of the address (i.e. street lists, information from school department web pages, etc.).

 If you have any questions, please contact or by telephone at 781-338-6488.
 Amy Socolow